 Furthermore, the paper highlights the following:

-- Lack of cyclone shelters, and the deficiencies of existing ones.
-Cyclone shelters should be built to last many years into the future, it should be at an appropriate height that considers future floods and depth of flooding.
+- Lack of cyclone shelters and the deficiencies of existing ones.
+Cyclone shelters should be built to last many years into the future; they should be at an appropriate height considering future floods and the depth of flooding.

-- Lack of proper transport infrastructure and evacuation routes, which makes coastal communities more vulnerable.
-The transport infrastructure is in a poor state.
-It makes it a challenge for community people to reach the cyclone shelters, and because of the poor road network, remote communities cannot receive disaster signals on time and usually on a last-minute basis.
+- The transport infrastructure is in a poor state.
+The lack of proper transport infrastructure and evacuation routes makes coastal communities more vulnerable.
+It makes it a challenge for community people to reach the cyclone shelters.
+Because of the poor road network, remote communities cannot receive disaster signals on time and usually on a last-minute basis.

-- A need for a comprehensive guideline at the national level for construction, management, and maintenance of cyclone shelters.
+- A comprehensive guideline at the national level is needed for the construction, management, and maintenance of cyclone shelters.

 - Resilient embankments.
-Existing embankments need improvement, maintained, and effective to prevent flooding.
+Existing embankments need improvement, maintenance, and adequate to prevent flooding.
 New ones need to be built to last for many years.

-Read the full paper for more details on what Bangladesh is facing with regards to climate change and what needs to be done now and into the future by clicking on the button below:
+Read the full paper by clicking on the link provided below for more details on what Bangladesh is facing regarding climate change and what needs to be done now and in the future.

 Wedawatta, G., Kulatunga, U., Amaratunga, D. and Parvez, A. (2016), “Disaster risk reduction infrastructure requirements for South-Western Bangladesh”, Built Environment Project and Asset Management, Vol. 6 No. 4, pp. 379-390. https://doi.org/10.1108/BEPAM-06-2015-0022